cytoscape-ci/service-template-go/README.md

-# CX Tools Web Service
+# CI Service Template for Go

 ![](docs/cytoscape-flat-logo-orange.png) ![](docs/gopher-side_path.png)

 ## What's this?

-This is a Go microservice to convert CX stream into other formats.
+This is a sample implementation of Go microservice for Cytoscape CI.

-(TBD)
+Essentially, this is just a simple REST API server written in Go, and you can use your own implementation if you prefer.

 ## How to Run